-Like other benzodiazepines, klonopin withdrawal can be serious or fatal if not treated properly.
+Klonopin withdrawal can be serious or fatal if not treated properly.
 As such, it is not advisable to stop taking clonazepam “cold turkey.”
-Generally, your doctor will wean you off the drug slowly over time in order to minimize discomfort and danger.
-It’s important to come off benzodiazepines correctly in order to maintain your health and comfort.
+Generally, your doctor will wean you off the drug slowly over time to minimize discomfort and danger.
+It’s important to come off benzodiazepines correctly to maintain your health and comfort.

 Klonopin Withdrawal Symptoms

 The severity of symptoms in withdrawing from clonazepam depends largely on the individual.
-Factors in severity of withdrawal symptoms include amount of use, length of use, the individual’s health, and the presence of any co-occurring disorders
+Factors in the severity of withdrawal symptoms include the amount of use, length of use, the individual’s health, and the presence of any co-occurring disorders.

 - Nausea and/or vomiting